aganm/aganm.github.io/_posts/2024-03-28-door-oriented-programming.md

 Rect4d
 ~~~

 What if I want integers, but 64-bits long?
-Now I need an explicit-size primitive,
+Maybe I'll use an explicit-size primitive,
-plus I need to encode the size of in the name of the other types as well to
-specify I want my math types of this size:
+and that will reflect on other names as well:

 ~~~
 i64